-An empirical study surveying almost 500 people who reported for jury duty in Orange County, California - one of only 16 counties in the country that imposed five or more death sentences between 2010 and 2015 - found that 35% or more of the prospective jurors could be excluded from jury service under the Witherspoon/Witt standard and that almost a quarter of them said they would be reluctant to find the defendant guilty in a capital case.
+An empirical study surveying almost 500 people who reported for jury duty in Orange County, California - one of only 16 counties in the country that imposed five or more death sentences between 2010 and 2015 - found that 35% or more of the prospective jurors could have been excluded from jury service in a capital case under the Witherspoon/Witt standard and that almost a quarter of them said they would be reluctant to find the defendant guilty in a death penalty case.
 See Brandon Garrett et al., Capital Jurors in an Era of Death Penalty Decline, 126 YALE L.J.
 F. 417 (2017).